Man shot in neck during Milford altercation - Delaware State News

 MILFORD — A 32-year-old Georgetown man was shot in the neck during a physical altercation Wednesday night, Delaware State Police spokeswoman Senior Cpl.
 Heather Pepper said.

 The wounded man was located by police who were dispatched to Betsy Ross Circle at approximately 5:37 p.m., authorities said.
-He was struck by one round before an unknown suspect fled in a white passenger, authorities said.
+He was struck by one round before an unknown suspect fled in a white passenger vehicle, authorities said.

 No suspect information was immediately available.